Why the Nervous System Matters in Somatic Therapy

 When we feel safe, it can help us to feel more alive and to feel more pleasure from receiving touch and connecting with others in an intimate way.

 The Interoceptive consists of the vestibular and proprioceptive senses.
 The vestibular system helps us to have a sense of balance and spatial orientation.
 Proprioception is the ability to feel sensations from inside the body.
-It is our direct link to the internal world, as we are perceiving it in the present moment.
+It is our direct link to the internal world, as we perceive it in the present moment.
 It is our internal reality.

-The Motor Division
+Understanding the Motor Division

 Going back now to the Motor Division.
 It carries information from the brain to the body.
 It does this using efferent pathways.
 These are pathways which carry nerve impulses from the spinal cord to the peripheral organs and muscles.

-The Motor Division if further subdivided into the Somatic Nervous System and the Autonomic Nervous System.
+The Motor Division is further subdivided into the Somatic Nervous System and the Autonomic Nervous System.
 The Somatic Nervous System controls all the voluntary muscular systems in the body.
 The Autonomic Nervous System is involuntary and is made up of two further branches: the Sympathetic and the Parasympathetic.

 The Sympathetic Nervous System is a network of nerves that helps the body activate its “fight-or-flight” response.
 It is also involved in day to day functioning, increasing activity whenever we are physically active.
 The Parasympathetic Nervous System is often called the “rest and digest” system.
 Its main jobs are to conserve energy and regulate key bodily functions.
 It predominates during rest periods.
 Interestingly, it can also become further activated to send us into a “freeze” response in times of stress and danger.

-Why the Sympathetic and Parasympathetic Nervous Systems are Relevant in Learning to be More Resilient
+Why the Sympathetic and Parasympathetic Nervous Systems Are Relevant in Learning to Be More Resilient

-Contact me
+Contact Tatiana